 List of run/debug configuration templates

 This page lists run/debug configuration templates available in JetBrains Rider.
-For detailed instructions on how to use them in your solution, refer to the related how-to pages.
+For more information about using them in your solution, refer to the related how-to pages.

 Run and debug .NET Core/ASP.NET Core applications that have their launch settings configured in a launchSettings.json file.

-JetBrains Rider creates a configuration of this type automatically when you create or open a project that has its configuration in launchSettings.json, and initializes most of the configuraion parameters from this file.
+JetBrains Rider creates a configuration of this type automatically when you create or open a project that has its configuration in launchSettings.json, and initializes most of the configuration parameters from this file.

-Run and debug .NET and .NET Core projects of executable types (for example, console application, Windows Forms application, WPF application).
+Run and debug .NET projects of executable types (for example, console application, Windows Forms application, WPF application).

 JetBrains Rider creates a configuration of this type automatically when you create or open a project of executable type, but you can add more configurations that target the same project but have different parameters.

 Debug Mono applications on remote machines.

 Use this configuration to run and debug Universal Windows Platform (UWP) apps.